Galveston Medical Examiner's Office Partners with Othram to Identify Remains Found on the Beach

 Summary

-The Galveston Police Department has not been able to establish an ID from fingerprints and the decedent doesn’t match any record for missing persons.
-The decedent has been described as a male between the ages of eighteen and thirty-five, with a height of five feet seven inches and a weight of about 150 pounds.
+Working with the Galveston Medical Examiner's Office, the Galveston Police Department was unable to establish an identity for the young man.
+There was no identifying information found at the scene, and he did not match records of missing individuals.
+The case was entered into NamUs as UP69355.
+Investigators described the man as African American and likely between the ages of eighteen and thirty-five, with a height of five feet seven inches and a weight of about 150 pounds.
 He was wearing black shorts, grey Calvin Klein boxers, and his hands were fitted through white Under Armour sandals.
+A forensic facial reconstruction was commissioned by the Houston Police Department but no one recognized the man.
+With all leads and traditional avenues exhausted, the case soon when cold.

 Help fund another case Your contributions pay for lab supplies and research tools